A complete guide to OCR GCSE Maths

 Topic areas covered

 All three OCR papers test the same six topic areas.
 Weightings shift between tiers: Foundation leans more on Number and Ratio, Higher leans harder on Algebra and Geometry.
-The figures below are drawn from OCR's published specification.
+Ofqual's GCSE Maths subject content sets the approximate weightings below across boards (OCR doesn't publish per-paper topic weightings).

 Number